FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-07-awesome-web-dev-tips-fullstack-academy.md

 For example, if you installed the Theme ITG Flat, then this is how you would modify your User Settings file to have the dark version of the theme and color scheme.

-These instructions will be in the Theme’s documentation on their GitHub repo.
+These instructions will be in the Theme's documentation on their GitHub repo.

 ```json
 {